 To avoid tape protection mode problems and ensure constant clock referencing, use the Video Ref In as your clock reference instead of Video In, whenever possible.
 When using Video Ref In (and house sync), if the video picture disappears SYNC I/O will remain resolved to the black burst signal at the Video Ref In connector.

-To use VITC as SYNC I/O positional reference using Pro Tools:
+To use VITC as SYNC I/O positional reference:

-- 1 Open the Session Setup window. - 2 Use the Positional Reference pop-up menu to select VITC
+■ In the SYNC Setup area of the Session Setup window, select VITC from the Positional Reference pop-up menu.